Ahil-Waseem/Shopping-Cart/README.md

 # Shopping-Cart
-Created a e-commerce shopping cart using Java and Advance java
+Created an e-commerce shopping cart using Java and Advance java